BioLemon/IPFMC/README.md

 represent, pathways = direct.ipfmc_discretize(omic_list,BP_data,mirna=True,mirtarinfo=mirBP_data)
 """
 	represent: Integrated representation of multi-omics data calculated by IPFMC
-	pathways: The pathway ranking of each omics calculated by IPFMC (each omics has a path ranking), in the same order as the order of the omics in the input omic_list.
+	pathways: The pathway ranking of each omics calculated by IPFMC (each omics has a pathway ranking), in the same order as the order of the omics in the input omic_list.
 """
 ```